 |Lower in Saturated Fat|

-|Rich in vitamins||Equal|
+|Rich in minerals|

-|Rich in minerals||Equal|
+|Rich in vitamins|

 |Lower in Glycemic Index||Equal|

-Which food is preferable in case of diets?
+Which food is preferable for your diet?

 |Low Fats diet|